autowarefoundation/autoware.universe/planning/behavior_velocity_planner/no-drivable-lane-design.md

 ### Future Work

+- As [Request to Intervine API](https://github.com/autowarefoundation/autoware/issues/3487) is not implemented yet, this will be handled to notify the driver to takeover the driving task responsibility after the vehicle stops due to `no_drivable_lane`
-- Handle the case when the vehicle stops before a no drivable lane but part of it footprint intersects with the no drivable lane polygon.
+- Handle the case when the vehicle stops before a no drivable lane but part of its footprint intersects with the no drivable lane polygon.